thibaudrobin/thibaudrobin-website/content/writeups/santhacklaus-2019/survivall.md

 ![](/img/santhacklaus-2019/screen-5-5.png)

-A other page indicate that partner of survive-all are cuttingedge et flyingeagle.
+A other page indicated that partner of survive-all are _cuttingedge_ and _flyingeagle_ company.
 The page also gave us an email format (for account bruteforce ?).

 ```md
 For our partners cuttingedge.com and flyringeagle.com, don’t forget the contributor access we created for your members a while back.
 You can use your credentials to upload some valuable content on this platform